The Krypton Factor (American game show): Final Round—General Knowledge

 The final round was played like the original: the contestants were asked a series of general knowledge questions, with each answer leading to the next question, except the round now lasted for two minutes (2:00) and most questions were multiple-choice.
 Also, the contestants played on a podium in the center of the stage instead of with the buzzers on their chairs.
 As in the first round each correct answer was worth five points, but each incorrect answer lost two points.

 The player with the most points at the end of the game (indicated by the sound of a car alarm) won prizes, and the eight highest scoring members of each sex advanced to the four quarterfinals at the end of the season, from which the four highest-scoring members of each sex advanced to the two semifinals.
 The highest-scoring girl and boy in each of those episodes competed in the finals, the winner of which received $20,000 in cash.

 Unsold Remakes

+So far, only two version were made but never aired.

 Fox era

-In 2000, Foxrecorded a pilot for a new version with Pat O'Brien as host, but decided against making it to series later on.
+In 2000, Fox recorded a new five-episode hour-long version with Pat O'Brien as host, but it did not make it to air.
+In 2026, only three out of the five episodes can be viewed at The Game Show Vault(formerly Wink's Vault).

 SyFy era

-In 2015, it was announced that the cable networkwas developing a new remake of the show as then president at the time Dave Howe whom have previously worked for the BBC for 15 years revealed that this was one of the shows that he would like to bring back.
+In 2015, it was announced that the cable network was developing a new remake of the show as then president at the time Dave Howe whom have previously worked for the BBC for 15 years revealed that this was one of the shows that he would like to bring back.
 But, has never been developed since then.